Does Home Insurance Cover Foundation Repair? What's Covered vs. Excluded

 What Homeowners Insurance Actually Covers (and Why It's Limited)

-Foundation damage is one of the most expensive structural repairs a homeowner can face — and also one of the most misunderstood from an insurance perspective.
-The short answer is that homeowners insurance may cover foundation damage, but only when a sudden, accidental covered peril is the direct cause.
+Foundation damage is one of the most expensive structural repairs a homeowner can face, and also one of the most misunderstood from an insurance perspective.
+The short answer: homeowners insurance may cover foundation damage, but only when a sudden, accidental covered peril is the direct cause.
 Most foundation problems don't qualify.

 Your standard HO-3 or HO-5 policy treats your foundation just like any other part of the dwelling structure.
-If a covered event causes the damage, Coverage A (dwelling coverage) kicks in.
+If a covered event causes the damage, Coverage A (dwelling coverage) kicks in, typically up to your full dwelling limit.
 But the moment the cause shifts to gradual deterioration, earth movement, poor construction, or neglect, that coverage disappears entirely.
+This is the same logic that applies to most structural damage claims.

 Covered Perils vs. Excluded Causes